JChristian1001/bike/README.md

 ```
 # Deploy in different environments...

-You can use the docker-compose.yml to run the docker image locate in directly : https://hub.docker.com/r/christianr10/bike-back-v1
+You can use the docker-compose.yml to run the docker image locate in: https://hub.docker.com/r/christianr10/bike-back-v1

 ```sh
 docker-compose -f docker-compose.yml  up